qinwang-ai/HeuristicCoronarySeg/README.md

 Above command will generate "TP.nii.gz" and save in same directory as CT files.

-Generate the initial centerline of CGL's initial segmentation:
+Generate the initial centerline of CGL's initial segmentation from tracking points:

     python tp2cl.py